-Lima's centre is a World Heritage Site and is home to an outstanding collection of 16th century religious institutions including the cathedral above, the Monastery of San Fransisco and the Sanctuary of Las Nazarenas.
+Lima's centre is a World Heritage Site and home to an outstanding collection of 16th century religious institutions including the cathedral above, the Monastery of San Fransisco and the Sanctuary of Las Nazarenas.

 A handful of excellent museums celebrating Peruvian culture (notably the Museo Nacional de Arqueología Antropología e Historia del Perú), some big, lush parks, a pier and a few beaches well-serviced by bars and cafés will soak up daylight hours with no trouble, while lively clubs, bars and restaurants will kill the night.